England

 2. Day 2: Tower Bridge, Tower of London, Borough Market, Tate Modern and South Bank.

-3. Day 3: British Museum, Science Museum, Natural History Museum or V&A — choose no more than two.
+3. Day 3: British Museum, Science Museum, Natural History Museum or V&A.

 4. Day 4: Shoreditch, Spitalfields, Hackney, Camden or Notting Hill.